memoye/100-days-of-code/log.md

 **Link to work:** _I did not push today beacuase my laptop died before I had the chance to.
 I'll push everything first thing tomorrow though_

-### Day 2: October 14, 2023

-**Today's Progress**: Finished the event card UI.
-I also created the Hero section.
-Now I just have to figure out how the rest of the landing page will look like

-**Thoughts:** It's not always easy coming up with the designs all on one's own as a developer, at least not for me... yet.
-So this is taking more time than it should.
-The power went out 😪.
-I hope I get to finish the component tomorrow though

-**Link to work:** _I did not push today beacuase my laptop died before I had the chance to.
-I'll push everything first thing tomorrow though_

 ### Day 3: October 15, 2023

 **Today's Progress**: I finished the event card component and I also created a simple hero section today.
 The landing page is starting to come together 🙂